emccarty214/CSC120-A3/reflection.md

 Use this file to record your reflection on this assignment.

 - Which classmates did you consult with while working on this assignment?
+I consulted with the people sitting next to me in class as well as a teammate in the other section.
+I also discussed my homework with tutor Sofia.
+It was nice to talk to other people and see where thet were having trouble.
+These conversations helped me gain more insight into what i should do next.

 - Which session(s) of TA / office hours did you attend?
+I went to Monday's TA hours and got help from Sofia.
+Ths was very helpful as it made sure I was on the right track and has an idea on how to get the rest of the assignment done.
+It was helpful to have some validation in the steps I was taking.

 - What are your initial impressions of Java?
+I think Java was really difficult at first because I has never used it before.
+But between using the book as a resource, the online Java files and just googling what methods existed and how to use them, I was able to feel much stronger in my Java skills and believe I have really improved since the beginning of the assignment.

 - Can you draw any conclusion about programming in general from the similarities or the differences between the two languages?
+I see after doing this assignment that all coding is just one big puzzle that requires lots of trial and error, patience, and problem solving.
+Just like with python, I had to work out the kinks and start small.
+I had to follow the same kind of process that I always have with coding: making baby steps and backtracking and learning a lot before I end up with a final product.
+Something that was different was the way in which I had to think about how different methods related to each other.
+It was also frustrating because I had to make sure everything worked before I could really test my code.
+Unlike python where I could just run what I had until I found the issue.
+The fact that I had to have some minimal viable product just in order to run my code made the starting process much trickier than in phython.

 - What worked, what didn't, what advice would you give someone taking this course in the future?
+Something that worked was really utalizing my resources.
+Instead of guessing and making a mess of my code, it was helpful to use my resources to figure out what I could actually do with the different classes and types I was using.
+Still, getting used to Java, something that went wrong would be that I would open up my file after not looking at it for a while and forget exactly how my code worked and why I had included certain things.
+In the future, I would recommend students take detailed comments of their code ass they're working because even though it is tempting to rush forward when you've had a eureka moment, it will be harder to understand what you did later without comments.
+Also, you should take note of all the new things you learn through the book or online.
+I found myself looking up the same methods and at the same examples or how tos multiple times because I had forgotten the information I'd learned before.
+If I'd kept a log of all the things I needed to search, I wouldn't have wasted so much time finding the information I needed.